Arseniy007/Shelf/README.md

 # Shelf

-"Shelf" is a final project for the "CS50's Introduction to Computer Science" course.
+### "Shelf" is a final project for the CS50x ("CS50's Introduction to Computer Science" by Harvardx & edX).
 It was made using Flask, SQL, JavaScript and of course some bit of HTML and CSS.